cloud-gov/cg-site/_docs/ops/repos.md

 ## Public domain

-All components by the cloud.gov team (or other parts of 18F) are in the worldwide [public domain](https://github.com/cloud-gov/cg-site/blob/master/LICENSE.md).
+All components by the Cloud.gov team (or other parts of 18F) are in the worldwide [public domain](https://github.com/cloud-gov/cg-site/blob/master/LICENSE.md).
 As stated in [CONTRIBUTING](https://github.com/cloud-gov/cg-site/blob/master/CONTRIBUTING.md) for our components:

 > This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 >